-Are you trying to compare AWS vs Private Cloud?
+Are you comparison shopping AWS vs Private Cloud?

-We've gathered the pertinent information so that you can compare the two solutions on paper and decide what works best for your growing enterprise.
+We've gathered the pertinent information so that you can compare the two solutions and decide what works best for your growing enterprise.

-Now more than ever, business owners are looking for infrastructure that is easily maintained and scales quickly and efficiently.
-In-house data centers are becoming a thing of the past for some as they move to cloud hosting providers to ease the pressure of staying up-to-date with technology.
+Now, more than ever, business owners are looking for IT infrastructure that is easily maintained and scales with ease.
+In-house data centers are becoming a thing of the past as some move to cloud hosting providers to ease the pressure of staying up to date with technology.

 The cloud debate usually leads to the same choices.
-Beyond the two options we are comparing, there are still many options for cloud hosting.
+Beyond AWS and private cloud, there are still many options for cloud hosting.

-The best options will depend on your project.
-Read on to get the full list of pros and cons for hosting with AWS vs Private Cloud.
+The best option for you will depend on the nature of your project.
+Read on to get the complete list of pros and cons for hosting with AWS vs private cloud.

 What is Amazon Web Services (AWS)?